artisanvaultcode/content-deploying-to-aws-ansible-terraform/README.md

 # Deploying to AWS with Terraform and Ansible Repo

-This repo will contain code used and taught in the A Cloud Guru course named above.

 This course was originally created before Terrafom 0.13 was released however I have updated it to work with version 0.13 in the `terraform_v13_compatible_code` folder.